GretaLahitte/PDF_DeepZoom/README.md

 # PDF_DeepZoom
 Welcome to **PDF_DeepZoom** utility.
 This tool, writtten in **C**, allows you to create a set of tiles at various resolutions from a **PDF** file using the [C api from the libvips project](http://libvips.github.io/libvips/API/current/using-from-c.html).
-This code use libvips v8.6.3.
+This code is based on libvips v8.6.3.
 The version v8.7 is now using the PDF loader based on Google’s PDFium project which is not implemented in this code.

 # Build